-A forward view of LGAH's Value For Money Targets
+The Company's Additional Value For Money Targets

-Legal & General Affordable Homes has sought over the past year to establish a benchmark group of organisations in the sector to compare its value for money performance against.
-A cross section of Registered Providers who were most similar to the Legal & General Affordable Homes business were selected for this purpose.
+L&G Affordable Homes has sought to establish a benchmark group of organisations in the sector to compare its value for money performance against.
+A cross section of Registered Providers who were most similar to the L&G Affordable Homes business were selected for this purpose.

-However, having attempted to create a meaningful benchmark group it became evident upon testing comparative performance that Legal & General Affordable Homes remains an almost unique business in the affordable housing sector and that benchmark comparisons yield limited value.
-This is simply as a result of Legal & General Affordable Homes still being in its growth phase as a business and its continued evolution, not least the emergence of additional Registered Providers in the Legal & General Affordable Homes family of businesses during 2021.
+However, having attempted to create a meaningful benchmark group it became evident upon testing comparative performance that L&G Affordable Homes remains an almost unique business in the affordable housing sector and that benchmark comparisons yield limited value.
+This is simply as a result of L&G Affordable Homes still being in its growth phase as a business and its continued evolution, not least the emergence of additional Registered Providers in the L&G Affordable Homes family of businesses during 2021.

-As a result, the attempts to form a benchmark group were halted during 2021 and the Board agreed a further set of value for money metrics, in addition to the mandatory measures, which it wishes to begin to monitor.
-From 2022 these metrics will begin to be reported upon and will help ensure value for money is delivered throughout the business.
+As a result, the attempts to form a benchmark group were halted during 2021 and the Board agreed a further set of value for money metrics, in addition to the mandatory measures, which it began to monitor in 2022.
+These voluntary measures demonstrate that the Company is making a substantial impact on the supply of new homes, delivering good levels of product quality with good energy performance, helping to get more people onto the property ladder or find an affordable home to rent.